Andres77872/api.auth/docs/api/authentication.md

 ### POST `/auth/check-availability`

-Check if username or email is available globally.
+Check if username or email is available globally before registration.

 **Request Body** (form-data):
 - `username` (optional): Username to check
 - `email` (optional): Email to check

+**Note:** At least one parameter (username or email) must be provided.

 **Example Request:**
 ```bash